Functions part1

 a) To improve the readability of code.

-b) Improves the reusability of the code, same function can be used in any program rather than writing the same code from scratch.
+b) Improves the reusability of the code, same function can be used in

 c) Debugging of the code would be easier if you use functions, as errors are easy to be traced.